benstanfish/ConcretePy/README.md

 ## STATUS

 The current focus is a refactor that feeds into the **rccolumn.py** module, which is used for creating **PM diagrams** of columns and walls in the elastic range.
+So we're working on a branch of the **rcmaterials.py** module, which feeds into rccolumn.py.